jawaher-is/XLSER-ar/README.md

 ```

 ## Results
 After evaluation, the classification report of each trained models is saved in the corresponding folder as a csv file.
-In this repo, they are collected in the `evaluation_results` folder.
+In this repo, they are collected in the `results` folder in each model.

 ## References
 1. [Emotion Recognition in Greek Speech Using Wav2Vec 2.0](https://colab.research.google.com/github/m3hrdadfi/soxan/blob/main/notebooks/Emotion_recognition_in_Greek_speech_using_Wav2Vec2.ipynb)